Planning the group photos at weddings

 Mostly, as with everything, the most important thing to do is to not stress out, stay calm and to be flexible if things don;t go completely to plan.
 This is what I am here for, I’ve done this so many times before and keeping calm is my specialty.

 It will all work itself out in the end.
 We might have to wait for someone to come back from the loo.
-Someone might need to be sent to find your brother who has completely wandered off.
+Possibly your brother has completely wandered off at precisely the wrong moment and we have to send someone to find him.
 We may have to work around the fact that your cute and normally angelic little niece decides to scream her little lungs out right now!
-It’s OK, we’ll just be patient.
-Perhaps we’ll have to do that photo with your niece a bit later on instead?
-Although I would strongly advise to do one while she is screaming the house down too for bribery purposes for when she’s older too!
+It’s OK, and it’s all part of the wonderful fabric of life.
+We can just be patient.
+Perhaps we’ll have to do the photo with your screaming niece a bit later on instead?
+No problem.
+Although I would strongly advise to do one while she is screaming the house down, for bribery purposes for when she’s older!

 Venue list: Chelsea Old Town Hall, London, UK Hotel Castell, St Moritz, Switzerland South Farm, Cambridge, UK Zivilstandsamt, Basel, Switzerland Der Teufelhof, Basel, Switzerland Villa Merian, Basel, Switzerland The Garden Barn, Little Bradbury, Suffolk, UK Das Stadthaus, Zurich, Switzerland Château St Julien, Poitiers, France The Farmhouse, Mackworth, Derbyshire, UK A back garden wedding, Marlow, UK SouthEnd Pier, Southend-on-sea, UK Christ's College, Cambridge, UK Baur au Lac, Zurich, Swizterland Les Trois Rois, Basel, Switzerland